akka/akka-samples/akka-sample-cluster-scala/README.md

 Look at the source code of the actor again.
 It registers itself as subscriber of certain cluster events.
 It gets notified with an snapshot event, `CurrentClusterState` that holds full state information of the cluster.
 After that it receives events for changes that happen in the cluster.

-### With Apache Mesos

-Build the Docker image first:

-    sbt docker:publishLocal

-Then start a local Mesos cluster with Marathon framework:

-    cd ./src/test/mesos
-    docker-compose up

-Then deploy the Marathon App:

-    TBD

 ## Worker Dial-in Example

 In the previous sample we saw how to subscribe to cluster membership events.
 You can read more about it in the [documentation](http://doc.akka.io/docs/akka/2.5/scala/cluster-usage.html#Subscribe_to_Cluster_Events).
 How can cluster membership events be used?